 The more you can teach your body to recall this feeling, the easier it becomes to sustain a state of internal security in the face of all of your unwanted, external circumstances.
 Keep in mind that this is a focused practice and it may not come naturally the first few times you try it.
 Consistency and deepening your trust in yourself or whatever greater forces you believe in are key.

 I invite you to join me in setting an intention for 2021 to cultivate this sense of internal security.
 As the first few weeks of 2021 have proven, the craziness is not going to go away just because we’re in a new year!

 Please feel free to reach out with your thoughts on the topic or leave a comment below!
-If you feel inspired to commit to your self-growth, take advantage of my January special offer of a 30-day FREE trial of my online studio membership which includes vinyasa and yin yoga, mindfulness/self-awareness exercises and journaling prompts, and a community of like-minded yogis from around the world!
+If you feel inspired to commit to your self-growth, start your 7-day trial of my online studio membership which includes vinyasa and yin yoga, mindfulness/self-awareness exercises and journaling prompts, and a community of like-minded yogis from around the world!